 - Undergraduate and postgraduate learning on statistics should include concepts of data type, quality and evaluation, as well as data use in practice (e.g. health informatics).

-In 2016, Professor Robert Wachter, made recommendations highlighting the need for a thoughtful, long term strategy for NHS digital transformation; focusing on using technology as a means to enhance quality, safety, efficiency and patient experience (Wachter, 2016).
-In 2019, The Topol Review “Preparing the healthcare workforce illustrated how innovative technologies may alter the roles of clinical staff in the next two decades (Topol, 2019).
-It mapped the skills required to ensure safe, effective and personalised care for patients; and identified gaps which could be filled by alternate professions, or via training and development of current and future staff.
+In 2016, Professor Robert Wachter, made recommendations highlighting the need for a thoughtful, long-term strategy for NHS digital transformation, focusing on using technology as a means to enhance quality, safety, efficiency and patient experience (Wachter, 2016).
+In 2019, The Topol Review “Preparing the healthcare workforce”, illustrated how innovative technologies may alter the roles of clinical staff in the next two decades (Topol, 2019).
+It mapped the skills required to ensure safe, effective and personalised care for patients, and identified gaps which could be filled by alternate professions, or via training and development of current and future staff.
 In support of the vision for digitally-enabled care in the NHS Long Term Plan (NHS England, 2019a), the review recommends raising digital literacy amongst the current workforce, and the development of knowledge, skills and behaviours to facilitate staff confidence and competency.
-Organisations are advised to invest in building digital skills within their workforce, and recommends all staff are trained in health data management, critical appraisal and ethics of artificial intelligence (AI) and automated technologies.
+Organisations are advised to invest in building digital skills within their workforce, and recommends that all staff are trained in health data management, critical appraisal and ethics of artificial intelligence (AI) and automated technologies.

-The need to upskill healthcare staff has been documented (NHS England, 2019; Topol, 2019; Wachter, 2016) however the mechanism by which education can influence digital implementation remains unclear (Cornford, Klecun & Lichntner, 2014; Hilberts & Gray, 2014).
-Workforce development is essential to ensure benefits of technology materialise on implementation (Greenhalgh et al., 2017).
+While the need to upskill healthcare staff has been documented (NHS England, 2019; Topol, 2019; Wachter, 2016), the mechanism by which education can influence digital implementation remains unclear (Cornford, Klecun & Lichntner, 2014; Hilberts & Gray, 2014).
+Workforce development is essential to ensure that the benefits of technology materialise on implementation (Greenhalgh et al., 2017).
 Health Education England’s Technology Enhanced Learning Programme, and The Building a Digital Ready Workforce programme of the National Information Board, developed the Health and Care Digital Capabilities Framework (Health Education England, 2018).
-They define digital literacy as “The capabilities that fit someone for living, learning, working, participating and thriving in a digital society.”
-The framework divides digital literacy into domains of capability by which individuals can be assessed; including communication, data and technical proficiency.
+They define digital literacy as “the capabilities that fit someone for living, learning, working, participating and thriving in a digital society.”
+The framework divides digital literacy into domains of capability by which individuals can be assessed, including communication, data and technical proficiency.

 In the Timmus project, Newman, Church and Beetham (2019) investigated the use of digital diagnostic tools to evaluate the digital capabilities of NHS staff, and found that measurement of digital “willingness” (confidence and motivation) is largely successful.
 However, evaluation tools fail to reliably measure digital “experience” (environment, specific competence within professional roles).
-They suggest that measurement of competency should focus on the local context of environment and professional role to have meaning (Newman et al., 2019].
-Work developing profession-specific competency guidance has begun in post graduate medical education; indicating that 42% of health informatics knowledge domains are not present in UK-based postgraduate curricula (Jidkov et al. 2019).
-In 2019, NHS England published the Allied Heal th Professional (AHP) Digital Framework; providing guidance for AHPs to develop digital competence at individual, department and organisational levels (NHS England, 2019b).
+They suggest that measurement of competency should focus on the local context of environment and professional role to have meaning (Newman et al., 2019).
+Work developing profession-specific competency guidance has begun in postgraduate medical education, indicating that 42% of health informatics knowledge domains are not present in UK-based postgraduate curricula (Jidkov et al. 2019).
+In 2019, NHS England published the Allied Health Professional (AHP) Digital Framework, providing guidance for AHPs to develop digital competence at individual, department and organisational levels (NHS England, 2019b).
 It supports the planning and delivery of training in digital capabilities in order to evolve services into digitally mature and data-enabled entities.
 The facilitation of digital readiness, competence and literacy in all AHPs is key to this strategy.
 With a dearth of guidance as to how digital education should be guided for AHPs (and specifically physiotherapists), a two part project was commenced.

 This study used a quantitative, cross sectional design.
 The questionnaire was constructed in 4 parts:

 - Respondent characteristics

-- Self-rating of confidence, motivation and experience (3 questions reproduced with permission from Timmus (Newman et al., 2019).
+- Self-rating of confidence, motivation and experience (3 numerical rating scale questions, reproduced with permission from Timmus (Newman et al., 2019).
 Anchor descriptors were devised (0- None, 1-3- low, 4-6- moderate, 7-9- moderate-high, 10- high).

 - How confident are you at using digital devices and software at work?